jeanpratt/sliding-puzzle-quiz/README.md

 **Task 4:** Get that 'A'

-1. ~~Use Sass or SCSS~~
+* ~~Use Sass or SCSS~~
-2. Expose a way to shuffle or disorder the tiles via the console.
-3. Make the same puzzle work for 15 tiles using the same application logic.
+* Make the same puzzle work for 15 tiles using the same application logic.
+* Expose a way to shuffle or disorder the tiles via the console.

+First, I'll make my game be more versatile - players will be able to choose either a 3x3 or 4x4 format for playing the puzzle.
+When I created the game's logic, it was done in a way that allowed for the ability to create different formats.
+Thus, with a bit of DOM manipulation and minor code editing, I can achieve this goal.

+1. Create a new branch to test the new feature
+2. Code necessary utility functions for DOM manipulation
+3. Dynamically add an 'options' bar for players to choose a game mode
+4. Build two simple objects for separate game formats
+5. Replace hard-coded dimensions for the puzzle-board with an object parameter
+6. Incorporate SCSS changes for adapting to either format

+### Edits

+Unlike the previous "Edit" sections, this one will also record when each mini-goal was completed.

+*No edits at this time.*